Consensys-Network-State/ds3-expo-template/README.md

-# Expo + CUI
+# Expo + DS3

-This example provides a minimal setup to get CUI working in Expo.
+This example provides a minimal setup to get DS3 working in Expo.

-## Install CUI
+## Install DS3

 This template was created with the following steps: